It is useful to show the behaviour of stop-work from different perspectives:

 But what do the people at B, A and C see?

-Relative to the person standing on the barrel B is the center of the universe and it does not move, while A and C rotate around him.
-This is the same as in our universe.
-Relative to you the Earth does not move and the sun, stars and planets rotate around you.
+Relative to the person standing on the barrel B, the barrel is the center of the universe and it does not move, while A and C rotate around that person.
+This is the same as in our universe; relative to you the Earth does not move and the sun, stars and planets rotate around you.

-Similarly, relative to the people standing on C and C those wheels are the center of the universe and do not move.
+Similarly, relative to the people standing on B and C those wheels are the center of the universe and do not move, and the other wheel and the barrel rotate around the person.